skrovnoCZ/CMD-PlanetVisualizer/README.md

 ______________________________________________________________________

-Features (work in progress)
+Features (work in progress... also FLASHING IMAGES)

 ‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾

-Set X and Y dimensions of screen.
+Set X and Y dimensions for the screen.

 Set speed multiplier to speed up program (default is 1 for real time)